-FIRST MEETING OF THE CENTRAL ASIAN EXPERT FORUM
+FIRST MEETING OF CENTRAL ASIAN EXPERT FORUM

-The first meeting of the Central Asian Expert Forum concluded today in Bukhara, Uzbekistan.
+The first meeting of Central Asian Expert Forum concluded today in Bukhara, Uzbekistan.
 The event was co-organized by UNRCCA and the Institute for Strategic Studies under the President of Uzbekistan.
 The event was opened on 29 October in Tashkent.